Hurricane Preparation for Individuals with Autism

 - Keep as many routines as possible, but explain to your loved one that there may be some unexpected changes such as loss of electricity, or a change in diet due to lack of access to preferred foods.
-Make sure to prepare the for any possibility.
+Make sure to prepare them for any possibility.

-- If evacuating, expect for bad traffic and try to take frequent break.
-If you can, try evacuating to a familiar friend or family members house.
+- If evacuating, expect bad traffic and try to take a frequent break.
+If you can, try evacuating to a familiar friend or family member's house.
 If this is not possible, be sure to pre-register for a spot at a special needs shelter in your county.
 Service animals will be allowed at the shelters, just be sure that you have updated vaccine/license records available.
 Don't forget to pack at least a 3 week supply of food/water/medicine for service animals.